-Significant balance sheet movements during 2017/18
+Significant balance sheet movements during 2018/19

+7.2 During 2018/19:

-- 7.2 During 2017/18: - The carrying value of the Authority's Non-current assets, including property, plant and equipment (PPE), investment property and long-term investments increased by £4,960k.
-This includes: - an increase in the carrying value of PPE of £4,410k underpinned by a revaluation adjustment of £5,688k, additions of £1,082k less depreciation of £1,714k and a reduction is respect of disposals and transfers between asset categories of £646k - an increase of £1,235k in the carrying value of investment property including an increase of £666k from the revaluation of investment properties at 31 March 2018 and £569k from acquisitions and transfers from PPE - a £662k reduction in the carrying amount of long term investments following changes made to the terms of the loan notes held in Allerdale Investment Partnership LLP. - Net current assets decreased by £1,275k to £4,597k, accompanied by a corresponding decrease in the Authority's working capital liquidity ratio from 1.6 at 31 March 2017 to 1.5 at 31 March 2018. - Long-term liabilities reduced by £4,006k underpinned by a reduction in the net defined benefit pension liability of £5,907k and a net increase in long-term borrowing of £1,687k.
+- The carrying value of the Authority's Non-current assets, including property, plant and equipment (PPE), investment property and long-term investments increased by £8,440k.
+This includes: - an increase in the carrying value of PPE of £6,827k, comprising a net revaluation adjustment of £4,343k, additions of £4,652k less depreciation of £1,930k and a reduction in respect of disposals and transfers between asset categories of £238k - an increase of £1,384k in the carrying value of investment property including an increase of £604k from the revaluation of investment properties at 31 March 2019 and £780k from acquisitions, disposal and transfers from PPE. - Net current assets decreased by £4,675k to £78k (net current liabilities) at 31 March 2019.
+This reduction was accompanied by a corresponding decrease in the Authority's working capital liquidity ratio from 1.5 at 31 March 2018 to 1.0 at 31 March 2019.
+Underlying this change was an increase in short-term creditors relating to capital expenditure and an increase in the amount of business rates income collected on behalf of Central Government but which had not yet paid over at the end of the financial year. - Long-term liabilities increased by £4,296k, underpinned by an increase in the net defined benefit pension liability of £4,672k and a reduction in long-term borrowing of £320k.